Daniel-KM/Omeka-S-module-Contribute/README.md

 Usage
 -----

-- Configure the resource templates to select the properties to be corrected or filled.
+- Configure the resource templates to select the properties to be edited or filled.
-- For the resources without template, configure the properties to correct by default in the main parameters.
+- For the resources without template, configure the properties to edit by default in the main parameters.
-- Create one or more tokens for the resources you want to correct via the link in the sidebar of a resource or the bulk process dropdown at the top of the resource browse pages.
+- Create one or more tokens for the resources you want to edit via the link in the sidebar of a resource or the bulk process dropdown at the top of the resource browse pages.
-- Send emails to your users with the tokens, so they can correct or complete metadata of the resources.
+- Send emails to your users with the tokens, so they can edit or complete metadata of the resources.
-- Go to the resource page of the corrected items and apply changes, or decline them.
+- Go to the resource page of the edited items and apply changes, or decline them.
 Contributes can be marked as reviewed and token can be made expired.